Week One: Foundations of Statistics

 Welcome!

-In this coursework, you’ll get a refresher on the foundational components of statistics and data, investigate how statistics is used in your major, and think critically about the philosophy of statistical inference.
+In this coursework, you’ll get a refresher on the foundational components of statistics and data.

 0.1 Learning Outcomes